 How the laws are enforced

-The Government Digital Service (GDS) checks how public sector bodies comply with these laws on behalf of the Cabinet Office.
+The Central Digital and Data Office (CDDO) checks how public sector bodies comply with these laws on behalf of the Cabinet Office.

 The Equality and Human Rights Commission (EHRC) in England, Scotland and Wales will enforce the legal requirement to make public sector websites and apps accessible.